-1. The thickness of the rear drum brake pads can be checked without removing the brake drums.
-Remove the rubber plug that is located above the handbrake cable entry on the drum brake shield (photo).
-Check the thickness of the friction material left on the brake shoes.
-If it is close to the minimum given in the Specifications, conduct a more complete check by removing the brake drum.
+1. The thickness of the rear drum brake linings can be checked without removing the brake drums.
+Remove the rubber plug located above the handbrake cable entry on the drum brake shield (photo).
+Check the thickness of the friction material remaining on the brake shoes.
+If it is close to the minimum given in the Specifications, carry out a more thorough check by removing the brake drum.

-2. Block the front wheels, then jack up the rear of the vehicle and support it on axle stands.
+2. Block the front wheels, then jack up the rear of the car and support it on axle stands.
 Remove the rear wheels, release the parking brake.

 3. Remove the cover in the center of the brake drum.

-4. Remove the pin, remove the blocking ring.
+4. Remove the pin and remove the locking ring.

-5. Unscrew the nut, remove the thrust washer.
+5. Unscrew the nut and remove the thrust washer.

-6. Remove the brake drum, make sure that the outer wheel bearing does not fall out.
-If the brake drum is stuck on the shoes, insert a small screwdriver through the wheel bolt hole and press the wedge.
+6. Remove the brake drum, making sure that the outer wheel bearing does not fall out.
+If the brake drum is stuck on the shoes, insert a small screwdriver through the hole under the wheel bolt and press the wedge.

 7. Note the position of the brake shoes and springs (photo).